section-engineering-education/engineering-education/content/articles/creating-file-management-application-using-winforms/index.md

 ![Working application](/engineering-education/creating-file-management-application-using-winforms/working-file-manager.jpg)

 ### Conclusion
-We have created a precise file manager using WinForms.
+We have created a file manager using WinForms.
 We also learned how to implement data files by creating, writing, reading, and deleting them.
 You can add more controls involving file management and publishing your application.

-Happy coding !
+Happy coding!

+---
+Peer Review Contributions by: [Jethro Magaji](/engineering-education/authors/jethro-magaji/)